DeAIWorkingGroupInternetComputer/DeAIWorkingGroupInternetComputer/Projects/README.md

 # DeAI Projects on the Internet Computer (ICP)

-See our section on [Awesome ICP](https://github.com/dfinity/awesome-internet-computer?tab=readme-ov-file#ai)
+Also see the DeAI section on [Awesome ICP](https://github.com/dfinity/awesome-internet-computer?tab=readme-ov-file#ai)

 ## Examples by programming language: